Happy 30th Birthday World Wide Web!

 “Vague but Exciting”

-This was the initial response to 33 year old software engineer Sir Tim Berners-Lee’s pitch ‘Information Management: A Proposal”.
+This was the initial response to 33-year-old software engineer Sir Tim Berners-Lee’s pitch ‘Information Management: A Proposal”.
 This proposal detailed how computers could be used for the efficient sharing of information, starting what we know in 2019 as the World Wide Web.

 As we celebrate the 30th anniversary of the World Wide Web, this original comment ‘vague but exciting’ still holds merit.
 The capacity for growth and understanding is still as exciting today as it was 30 years ago.

-To celebrate the World Wide Web’s 30th birthday, we are going to look back on how the internet came to be what it is today, and how it can bring growth and success for your business in 2019 and beyond.
+To celebrate the World Wide Web’s 30th birthday, we are going to look back on how the internet came to be what it is today, and how it can bring growth and success to your business in 2019 and beyond.

 Creating a “Universal Space”

 Like many of the world’s greatest ideas, the World Wide Web first came about as a solution to a small-scale problem.
 In 1989 Berners-Lee worked at CERN, a large-scale particle physics laboratory in Geneva.
 The scientists he worked for needed a more efficient way to share the data from their experiments.
 Berners-Lee devised a solution for documents to be shared across devices connected to the Internet.
 This solution took the form of three fundamental developments: